ryan-mcclue/unsw/comp3121/lectures/lec8.md

 So LP algorithms know when optimal solution is found, i.e when to stop, when solution is also solution for dual

 # Intractability
+IMPORTANT: class P etc. only for decision problems.
+However, optimisation problems can be converted into a decision problem

 Problems considered easily solvable can be solved in polynomial time (even though say n^10 not really feasible) Decision problem has answer either TRUE or FALSE.
 Would be in class P, is exists polynomial time solution